Hamburg DOM Fun Fair

 With a la carte and tasting menu options, Piment serves a vibrant mix of French and Moroccan food.

 Another French-inspired restaurant, Trüffelschwein features two different taster menus that could contain up to nine different courses.

 St Michael's Church

 Hamburg's most recognisable landmark features the biggest church clock in Germany and offers a great view over the city from its tower.
 A great place to visit - try and go during an organ recital to appreciate the full atmosphere of the church.

-Next to the historical Storehouse City (Speicherstadt), visitors will find the most exciting European urban development including the new Elbphilharmonie, a concert hall belonging to Hamburg's architectural highlights.
+Next to the historical Storehouse City (Speicherstadt), visitors will find the most exciting European urban development that includes a range of different attractions.

 The largest model railway in the world.
 It is rich in detail and highlights many regions using the latest technology.
 Not just for rail buffs but for the whole family.